EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 No provision is made for this as the sysmod_init function is perfectly able to patch the BIOS jump tables if desired.

+## DMA

+Most CP/M systems do not use DMA.
+On a system which uses DMA the use of the CP/M BIOS while bank switched may not place the data in the right location.
+On such systems for the affected devices it is necessary to wrap the BIOS READ and WRITE methods to use a bounce buffer in high memory.
+Feature bits can be set to bounce floppy or hard disk I/O through a common buffer - but as always at a speed cost.
+In some cases it may be possible to load the DMA bank registers in sysmod_set_map instead.

 ## Serial Interrupts